 A couple of years after graduating, Vu Hoang Kha founded A+ Architects in Vietnam in 2012.
-Top winners of the first edition of the LIV Hospitality Design Awards; Vu Hoang Kha shared with us his connection to nature and his source of inspiration for the “Tiny Club House”.
+The top winner of the first edition of the LIV Hospitality Design Awards, Vu Hoang Kha shared with us his connection to nature and his source of inspiration for the “Tiny Club House”.

 Could you tell us a little about your professional journey?
 When did you start working in Architecture & Design?

 I graduated from the University of Architecture in Ho Chi Minh City and started my career journey in 2008.
 After four years of professional and teaching activities, I founded A+ Architects in 2012 and have managed it until now.
 The company has been operating for ten years with some success.
 For me, every day at work is happiness.